pwsafe/pwsafe/README.MAC.DEVELOPERS.md

 ### Building wxWidgets for a single architecture
-If you Need to build wxWidgets for a single architecture, for instance on an older platform that can only build for x86_64, determin your architecture using the following command:
+If you Need to build wxWidgets for a single architecture, for instance on an older platform that can only build for x86_64, determine your architecture using the following command:
 ```
 uname -m
 ```